wn-doolittle/caliper-spec/caliper.md

 <a name="linkedDataDef" />

 __Linked Data__: A set of design principles first articulated by Tim Berners-Lee for discovering, connecting, and sharing structured data over the Web.
 The principles can be summarized as follows: use [IRIs](#iriDef)/[URIs](#uriDef) as names for things; use HTTP [IRIs](#iriDef)/[URIs](#uriDef) so that information about things (e.g., people, objects, concepts) can be retrieved using a standard format; link out to other relevant things by way of their [IRIs](#iriDef)/[URIs](#uriDef) in order to promote discovery of new relationships between things.

-__Linked Data Graph__: As defined in the [JSON-LD specification](#jsonldSyntax): "A labeled directed graph, i.e., a set of nodes connected by edges, as specialized in the Data Model Section of the [JSON-LD specification](#jsonldSyntax).
-A linked data graph is a generalized representation of an RDF graph as defined in [RDF Concepts](#rdfConcepts)."

 <a name="ltiDef" />